Tomato6966/Childhood-Minigames-on-Discord/README.md

  - It's coded with nodejs v16.13 but needs nodejs v16.6 or higher, due to latest discord.js version.
 Technically it doesn't need any other packages, except the ones which are build in nodejs such as `fs`, `readline`, etc. but if you want you could add a custom DB, there is an example for it...
  - All Emojis used are provided in a Folder, which can be used, but not needed, because u can use [UNICODE](https://getemoji.com) Emojis too!
  - The Theme of this BOT is **"CHILD GAMES"**, this means it is inspiried by Games we used to play as a child!
+ - It supports multiple languages and you can easily add more!
+ - It has a OWN CODED DATABASE with JSON, aka it can corrupt on BIG DATAS soon, so you might adjust database.js (it's easy to change!!!! as you have functions for it!)
+[I might add examples for something like enmap)
+ - and more!
 ***

 ## ❓ How does this Bot work ?